RelevanceAI/template-nl-chart-generation/README.md

 # Agent that dashboards like an analyst - Relevance AI

-Read our [guide](https://documentation.relevanceai.com/guides/charting-agent) to learn more.
+Read about [how this works](https://documentation.relevanceai.com/guides/charting-agent) to learn more.

 ## Setup